 - Add the cooked vegetables back in and your cooked protein of choice (see notes below if using scallops).
 Mix thoroughly to incorporate.

 - Taste and adjust the seasoning as needed.
+And add any additional stir-ins such as dairy-free butter or cashew cream.
 Enjoy!